DataDog/documentation/content/en/tracing/llm_observability/span_kinds.md

 An LLM span represents a call to an LLM where input and outputs are represented as text.

-Occasionally, a trace contains a single LLM span, in which case the LLM span is the root of the trace.
+A trace can contain a single LLM span, in which case the trace represents an LLM inference operation.

-### Child spans

-LLM spans do not have child spans, as they are leaf nodes representing a direct call to an LLM.
+LLM spans typically do not have child spans, as they are standalone operations representing a direct call to an LLM.

 ## Workflow span

 Workflow spans represent any *static* sequence of operations.
 Use workflows to group together an LLM call with its supporting contextual operations.

 Workflow spans are frequently the root span of a trace consisting of a standard sequence.
 For example, a function might take an arXiv paper link and return a summary.
 This process might involve a tool call to fetch the paper, some text-processing tasks, and an LLM summarization.

-### Child spans

 Workflow spans have child spans representing the sequence of steps in the workflow.